emidiovaleretto/covid-19-webapp-ms2-project/README.md

 * That way I got to solve the problem.

+## ** **UPDATE** **

+1. I had logged the bug above but I decided to download all country flags from the <a href="https://flagpedia.net/">Flagpedia.net</a> website and keep all images on my own directory.
+If the website happens to go down, I will not suffer any consequences on my application.

 ### Features left to Implement

 * Text-to-Speech API.
 This will help many users who may struggle with reading on an electronic devices or for visually impaired users.
 This feature will read out what the other user has posted.